ryanpmccaffrey/DVC/README.md

-# DVC
+# Digital Volume Correlation (DVC)
-Digital Volume Correlation (DVC) MATLAB code
+This is the DVC MATLAB code from a research project started in 2009.